AdamISZ/3roundmusig4fun/README.md

 ### Adaptors

-Pass a third command line argument, currently just binary (1/0) to say whether *this* participant is going to include an adaptor secret into the signature.
-For any participant that does this, they will be sending to their counterparts, before receiving partial signatures, a *signature adaptor* that promises to reveal the discrete log of a point (or public key) `T`, deducible by subtraction, from the full partial signature of this participant.
+All participants will be sending to their counterparts, before receiving partial signatures, a *signature adaptor* that promises to reveal the discrete log of a point (or public key) `T`, deducible by subtraction, from the full partial signature of this participant.
 The preceding is probably nearly unintelligible if you haven't already studied signature adaptors.
 For a full-ish treatment of how *this* code is using adaptors, see my blog post [here](https://reyify.com/blog/multiparty-s6).
 For a more general description of what they are, see [this](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki#adaptor-signatures).

 ( *As you can see, my 'campaign' to rename them signature adaptors, and not adaptor signatures, has been spectacularly unsuccessful.
 The latter name is dangerous because they are categorically not signatures; you do not need a private key to create one.*)

+This is set up in such a way that each participant will use the *same* adaptor across multiple signing events, so that the revelation of the secret `t` value, from the broadcast of any one transaction, will allow the enforcement of all the other transactions.
+See 'running a test' below on how to do it.
+Or, if you just want to understand it, see the above mentioned blog post.

 ## Installing dependencies